Pension versus Isa: your future starts here

-In addition, from 6 April, pensions are also an effective way to pass your wealth on to your next of kin, so it's sensible to conserve them where possible.
-Although Isas can be passed on tax-free to your spouse, they will otherwise count as part of your estate, with the balance above the £325,000 threshold (£650,000 for couples) taxable at 40%.
+In addition, pensions are also an effective way to pass your wealth on to your next of kin, so it's sensible to conserve them where possible.
+Although Isas can be passed on tax-free to your spouse, they will otherwise count as part of your estate, with the balance above the £325,000 threshold (£650,000 for couples) liable for inheritance tax at 40%.

 Pension funds, in contrast – whether or not you have drawn from them – can be left to your heirs tax-free if you die before the age of 75.
 If you die after 75, income from the pension pot will be subject to tax at the beneficiary's marginal rate, and lump sums taxed at 45%.

-At the end of all this deliberation, we are left in an odd position.
-One attractive option seems to be to hold some Isa investments but primarily save into a pension as you get older.
+At the end of all this deliberation, one attractive option seems to be to hold some Isa investments but primarily save into a pension as you get older.
 You may well take the tax-free lump sum at retirement, but then leave the rest where it is for a while longer and take an income from your Isa, so that the pension can continue to grow and maybe even be passed on to your next of kin when you die.
 But to do that, you have to build up a good-sized Isa pot as well.